AMWA-TV/info-006/docs/How To practical examples.md

 **Subscribe to property changes for the `right-gain`**

 Add a subscription notification to changes on the `right-gain` control by sending a subscription command to the SubscriptionManager.
 Paste in the JSON formatted command below to subscribe for changes.
-Note that the command is directed to the Subscription Manager's (oid 5) method (3m1) which is described in the tutorial section of this document and targets the `right-gain` by using its `oid` of 23 as the `emitterOid`.
-The `eventId` is provided as level 1 and index 1 which represents the PropertyChanged event defined in NcObject.
+Note that the command is directed to the Subscription Manager's (oid 5) method (3m1) which is described in the tutorial section of this document and targets the `right-gain` by using its `oid` of 23 as the emitter `oid`.

 ```json
 {